 About this recipe: The base of the cake tin is covered with melted butter and brown sugar to create a gorgeous caramelised topping on the pears when you turn this cake upside down to serve.

 It tasted delicious but the batter leaked out of my loose bottomed tin. - 01 Feb 2014

 I made this in a hurry for an impromptu Sunday dinner as for pudding I'd nothing much in other than tinned pears.
 I used a loose bottomed fluted cake tin and placed it on a baking tray and as there were more pears than i used for the topping I chopped the rest up and mixed them in the cake.
 It took a while longer to cook than stated and it turned out of the tin great despite me forgetting to grease it.
 I served this with double cream when it was still just slightly warm, in a word it was delicious, everyone commented on how nice it was.
 Definite hit and one that I will make again very soon.
 It was moist and didn't need the added pears but I do think it worked.
 Great recipe. - 01 Feb 2016

+I managed to avoid the leaking with cooking paper in my tin.
+The treacle was a little over bearing I found.
+Just to clarify, did you mean (Black)Treacle or Golden Syrup?
 I had problems with the cooking times too, using a fan assisted oven, so had a mini collapse and ended up burning the top crust but as it was an upside down cake I just cut it off.
 I will be revisiting this recipe however and attempting it with golden syrup instead. - 17 Mar 2015